 - Is not ambiguous, it represents a very clear transfer of risk from one party to another.
 Whether or not the risk materializes is irrelevant to the fact that the risk was actually transferred.

-- Is not interest (Riba), because there is no contractual guarantee of monetary gain for either party.
+- Is not interest (Riba), because there is no loan and no contractual guarantee of monetary gain for either party.